GilbertGrundy/CS250-Lab2-Add_Binary/README.txt

 Gilbert Grundy CS250

-This program simply adds two binary numbers, given to it by the command line.
+This program is supppose to imitate a circuit containing a half-adder, and a full-adder.
+Two binary numbers are given by the user through the command line, and the program shows the steps of addition before printing the binary number spaced out in 4-bit (bytes) sections with no leading zeros.

+The user can do several additions without re-starting the program.

 Sample Program Run: